satis-apex/live-admin-template/README.md

 form your root application folder rename [.env.example](https://github.com/laravel/laravel/blob/9.x/.env.example) to .env and update the corrersponding value to your need.

+Inside .env MODULE_ACTIVATOR must be set to "file" initially before table migration else an error occurs. (library-specific issue).
+After successful migration you can change it manually, or "php artisan live:migrate" will do this automatically for you )

+    MODULE_ACTIVATOR=file

 ```bash
 #generates key for session encryption
 php artisan key:generate